Noonan defends move to phase out USC over next five budgets

 The USC, which was introduced in 2011 to replace the income and health levies, is considered one of the the big drivers of high effective tax rates for Ireland’s squeezed middle-income earners.

-In Budget 2016, the 2 per cent, 4 per cent and 7 per cent usc rates were reduced to 1 per cent, 3 per cent and 5.5 per cent respectively, while the latter two bands also changed.
-The 8 per cent rate remained for those earning over €70,044, however.
+In Budget 2016, the 2 per cent, 4 per cent and 7 per cent USC rates were reduced to 1 per cent, 3 per cent and 5.5 per cent respectively, while the latter two bands also changed.
+The 8 per cent rate remained for those earning more than €70,044, however.